 Regardless the price tag, the new chain is heavier, longer, features over 3,000 more stones, and the Miami fans absolutely love it.

-Trajan Bandy was the first player to rock the new Miami Hurricanes Turnover Chain in the first half of the home opener for his fumble recovery in the second quarter against Savannah State.
-Only time will tell who will wear it last during the 2018 Pinstripe Bowl against the Wisconsin Badgers at Yankee Stadium on Dec.
-27.
+Trajan Bandy was the first player to rock the new Miami Hurricanes Turnover Chain in the first half of the 2018 home opener for his fumble recovery in the second quarter against Savannah State.
+Only time will tell who will wear during the season opener with Manny Diaz now in charge of the program.